vik-s/quartz/content/projects/newsletter/long form/Metamaterials and why they are so cool.md

 If you thought the whole world immediately went, "Wow!
 How come I didn't think of that!", you'd be wrong.
 Einstein's work on relativity largely went unnoticed except in Germany.
 The widely accepted concept of ether was simply the status quo and most physicists ridiculed Einstein's theory as impractical and absurd.

 Einstein himself went back to the concept of ether in 1920 in an attempt to integrate gravity into special relativity.
 Without the concept of ether, he found gravity's "action-at-a-distance" mechanically inconsistent.
-In 1693, Newton himself foresaw the need for a "medium" in which gravity can act, and that the ability of gravity to simply cause mechanical movement through vacuum is absurd.
+In 1693, Newton foresaw the need for a "medium" in which gravity can act, and that the ability of gravity to simply cause mechanical movement through vacuum is absurd.
 He [wrote](https://www.jstor.org/stable/27900530):

 > That gravity should be innate, inherent, and essential to matter, so that one body may act upon another at a distance through a vacuum, without the mediation of anything else, and by and through which their action and force may be conveyed from one to another, is to me so great an absurdity that I believe no man who has in philosophical matters a competent faculty of thinking can ever fall into it.